ChangWan723/ChangWan723.github.io/_posts/CSLN/CleanCode/2023-10-11-What-is-Clean-Code.md

 The only valid measurement of code quality: **WTFs/minute**
 ![](/assets/img/posts/cd1.png){: .w-75 .shadow .rounded-10 }

-When you're reading bad code, you may say: "WTF; WTF is this shit; WTF; dude, WTF; WTF."
-(Funny, and sad.)

 ---

 Clean Code is more than just a set of guidelines; **it's a mindset**.
 It's about recognizing that code is written for humans first and machines second.
 By embracing Clean Code, developers **not only improve the quality of their software but also foster a culture of excellence, collaboration, and continuous learning.**